Bob Dylan: 2010–2019: Tempest and continued recordings

-On May 29, 2012, US President Barack Obama awarded Dylan a Presidential Medal of Freedom in the White House.
-At the ceremony, Obama praised Dylan's voice for its "unique gravelly power that redefined not just what music sounded like but the message it carried and how it made people feel".

-Dylan's 35th studio album, Tempest was released on September 11, 2012.
-The album features a tribute to John Lennon, "Roll On John", and the title track is a 14-minute song about the sinking of the Titanic.
-Reviewing Tempest for Rolling Stone, Will Hermes gave the album five out of five stars, writing: "Lyrically, Dylan is at the top of his game, joking around, dropping wordplay and allegories that evade pat readings and quoting other folks' words like a freestyle rapper on fire".
-The critical aggregator website Metacritic awarded the album a score of 83 out of 100, indicating "universal acclaim".
+Dylan's 35th studio album, Tempest, was released on September 11, 2012.
+The album features a tribute to Lennon, "Roll On John", and the title track is a 14-minute song about the sinking of the Titanic.
+In Rolling Stone, Will Hermes gave Tempest five out of five stars: "Lyrically, Dylan is at the top of his game, joking around, dropping wordplay and allegories that evade pat readings and quoting other folks' words like a freestyle rapper on fire".

 Volume 10 of Dylan's Bootleg Series, Another Self Portrait (1969–1971), was released in August 2013.
-The album contained 35 previously unreleased tracks, including alternative takes and demos from Dylan's 1969–1971 recording sessions during the making of the Self Portrait and New Morning albums.
-The box set also included a live recording of Dylan's performance with the Band at the Isle of Wight Festival in 1969.
-Another Self Portrait received favorable reviews, earning a score of 81 on the critical aggregator, Metacritic, indicating "universal acclaim".
-AllMusic critic Thom Jurek wrote, "For fans, this is more than a curiosity, it's an indispensable addition to the catalog".

-Columbia Records released a boxed set containing all 35 Dylan studio albums, six albums of live recordings, and a collection, titled Sidetracks, of non-album material, Bob Dylan: Complete Album Collection: Vol. One, in November 2013.
-To publicize the 35 album box set, an innovative video of the song "Like a Rolling Stone" was released on Dylan's website.
-The interactive video, created by director Vania Heymann, allowed viewers to switch between 16 simulated TV channels, all featuring characters who are lip-synching the lyrics of the 48-year-old song.
+The album contained 35 previously unreleased tracks, including alternative takes and demos from Dylan's 1969–71 recording sessions during the making of the Self Portrait and New Morning albums.
+The box set included a live recording of Dylan's performance with the Band at the Isle of Wight Festival in 1969.
+Thom Jurek wrote, "For fans, this is more than a curiosity, it's an indispensable addition to the catalog."
+Columbia Records released a boxset containing all 35 studio albums, six albums of live recordings and a collection of non-album material (Sidetracks) as Bob Dylan: Complete Album Collection: Vol. One, in November.
+To publicize the box set, a video of "Like a Rolling Stone" was released on Dylan's website.
+The interactive video, allowed viewers to switch between 16 simulated TV channels, all featuring characters lip-synching the lyrics.